Maximinodotpy/articles/040 - Line Chart with Svelte/_blog/article.md

 </div>
 ```

-Within the SVG we start by defining a [`defs`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/defs) tag.
-The `defs` tag is used to define SVG Elements which can be reused within the SVG.
-In our case we will define a linear gradient which we will use to fill the line of the diagram.
+We start by defining a [`defs`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/defs) tag within the SVG.
+The `defs` tag is used to define SVG Elements, which can be reused within the SVG.
+In our case, we will define a linear gradient which we will use to fill the line of the Diagram.

-right after that we create this line with a `path` element.
+After that, we create this line with a `path` element.
+The path is defined by the `path` variable we defined earlier.
 This path element uses the gradient by referencing it by its id in the fill attribute.
-The path is defined by the `path` variable we defined earlier.

 ```svelte
 <defs>